baby nursery room changing table

 Do paint ahead of time

-No one wants to be inhaling paint while trying to soothe an upset newborn, so it’s important to not only paint the room ahead of time but use zero-VOC paint.
+No one wants to be inhaling paint while trying to soothe an upset newborn, so it’s important to not only paint the room ahead of time but use zero-VOC paint with calming colors.
 Most paints off-gas even years after painting but paints free of volatile organic compounds won’t.
 In fact, they even smell better while painting!
 Be sure the paint is really zero-VOC, though, because some paints claim zero-VOC, but that’s before adding the pigment for the color.
-I ordered all of my zero-VOC (after pigment) paint from YOLO Colorhouse via Amazon so I could get free Amazon Prime shipping (no heavy carrying) and a discount.
-Eco-friendly home stores offer zero-VOC paints, and there are a bunch of other brands that sell it on Amazon.
+I ordered all of my zero-VOC paint from Paints.
+Local eco-friendly home stores also offer zero-VOC paints.

 Don’t put loose items above the crib

-This is a pretty common mistake in a lot of the pretty nursery pictures I’ve seen online.
+Decorating a nursery room with loose items above the crib is a common mistake in a lot of the pretty nursery pictures I’ve seen online.
 Not only will your kiddo try to grab the objects above them, but if there’s ever an earthquake, all those sharp cutesy decorations on the geometric wooden shelf are going to fall on him.
-Opt for decorating the wall with fun painted patterns, decals, or with flat well-mounted letters instead.
+Opt for decorating the wall with fun painted patterns, and decals, or with flat well-mounted letters instead.
+Think about other ways you may need to baby-proof the room (and your whole house) in a way that keeps your little one safe without making the whole house a “No” space that’s sectioned off.

 Photo of baby clothes hanging in a closet